LearnHub/avanti/npm/README.md

 A minimal Node.js library for serving static files over HTTPS with automatic certificate management and local network access.

-See https://github.com/LearnHub/avanti for details about how it works under the hood.
+See [the project homepage](https://github.com/LearnHub/avanti) for details about how it works under the hood.

 ## Usage